An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG reward--risk ratios

 \begin{proposition} The ESG-RRR \eqref{eq:ESG-RRR}, where $\bftheta_\lambda(X_T)$ is an ESG-coherent risk measure and $\bfrho_\lambda(X_T)$ is an ESG-coherent reward measure (Appendix \ref{sec:reward}) satisfies conditions MO-RM, QC-RM and SI-RM. \end{proposition} \begin{proof} MO-RM follows from the monotonicity of $\bfrho_\lambda(X_T)$ and $\bftheta_\lambda(X_T)$.
 QC-RM follows from the convexity of $\bfrho_\lambda(X_T)$ and the concavity of $\bftheta_\lambda(X_T)$.
 SI-RM follows from the corresponding properties of $\bfrho_\lambda(X_T)$ and $\bftheta_\lambda(X_T)$. \end{proof}

-\begin{remark} In general, risk and reward measures may not depend on the distribution of returns and ESG under a single probability measure, as in the case of robust reward--risk ratios, which take into account the fact that agents do not know with certainty the distribution of the random variables \citep{cheridito2013reward}. \end{remark}
+\begin{remark} Proposition \ref{prop:RRR} does not guarantee that the DB-RM property is satisfied since, as discussed in \citep{cheridito2013reward}, risk and reward measures may not depend on the distribution of returns and ESG under a single probability measure, and in such case the distribution-based property is not satisfied.
+This is for example the case of distributionally robust reward--risk ratios, which consider the fact that agents do not know with certainty the distribution of the random variables, and consider a whole family of distributions \citep[see e.g.][]{liu2017distributionally}. \end{remark}